HarshilKhimasia/HarshilKhimasia/README.md

-# Hi there, I'm Harshil Khimasia! 👋
+# Building Websites and Web Applications

 I'm a web developer, specializing in:
 - Next.js and React